akukerang/Aurora-Beyond/README.md

 - **Notes** - Keep track of important notes

 ## Current Limitations

-- Only supports content from the [original Aurora elements](https://github.com/aurorabuilder/elements).
+- Only supports content from the [AuroraLegacy elements](https://github.com/AuroraLegacy/elements).
 - Doesn't support any direct editing, make changes via Aurora.
 - Not updated to the latest version of 5e (2024).